lsuocean/KPP_DNN_in_GOTM/Readme.md

 scheme: the velocity scale coefficient ($\epsilon$) and the unresolved shear coefficient ($\eta$).

+If you are interested in the LES solutions to train the DNN model, please feel free to email us (jliang at lsu.edu).

 DNNs are typically trained using Python or other advanced programming languages, whereas GOTM and many other ocean models are developed in the basic Fortran language.
 To integrate DNNs into GOTM both flexibly and